mcdonagj/Tiptabs/README.md

 As of 7/3/2018 (V3.7), AngularJS is used to generate forms with various currency information in `app.html`.\
 This functionality does not require the installation of AngularJS, as it is reference via the `<head>` of `app.html`.

-Ideas for this project that I'm researching or implementing:
+## Project Ideas
+I'm currently working on developing the following features:
 1. A local graphical user interface utilizing Tkinter.
     * [WIP] Created a UserInterface class to start this functionality.